farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 #### Ask For Help

-When you `Ask for Help`, a willing player can consume `-1 momentum` of momentum, in exchange for you to get `+1d6` added to your dice pool.
+When you `ask for help`, a willing player can consume `-1 momentum` of momentum, in exchange for you to get `+1d6` added to your dice pool.
 In doing so, the helper exposes themselves to the same danger as your character for helping you.

 You can also even the odds by using **only one** of the following methods.

 #### Push Yourself

-When you `Push Yourself`, you consume `-2 momentum` **per push** to gain one of the following bonuses.
+When you `push yourself`, you consume `-2 momentum` **per push** to gain one of the following bonuses.

 - Add `+1d6` to your dice pool.
 - Gain `+1 effect rating` for your roll.
 - Take action when you are incapacitated.

----

-> _Note: you `push yourself` in a action roll, that roll won't generate momentum_
+> _Note: you `push yourself` in a action roll, that roll won't generate `momentum`_

----

 #### Add Tension

-When you `Add Tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
+When you `add tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
 The GM then offers a complication, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.

 If you accept the deal, add `+1d6` to your dice pool.